dhbradshaw/ProjectEulerFastRust/README.md

 1. My search through the forums was systematic, but not exhaustive.
 I sifted through some of the first and last pages for each problem.
-2. The solutions posted here were not all optimized for speed.
+2. The solutions posted on the forums were not all optimized for speed.
 Many are first efforts, and many are made by people who are just learning the language that they chose for their solution.
+For that reason, it makes the most sense to compared my numbers with only the fastest solutions as is done below.
 3. Some judgment was required in converting solutions to actual numbers.
 What number do you enter if someone says that their solution is "faster than a second?"
 (I typically put 0.9 seconds.)
 How about a "blink of an eye?"
 (I usually skipped these.)
 How about "0.0 seconds?"
 (I wrote 0.04 for this, but I'm not sure that's the right thing to do.
 Should I just skip the number?)
 4. Some problems were too easy to get good numbers for, meaning that they were often solved by hand.
 Or at least, meaning that no one felt like it was worth posting times.
 In these cases, I just listed the times as zero.